tomjoht/tomjoht.github.io/_posts/2023/2020-01-19-job-hunter-support-group-bobby-kennedy.md

 Accountability is a huge part of this new job hunter's networking group.
 We have a checklist, which is a great organizational tool.
 It helps maintain objectivity and fend off overly negative perceptions.

+<h3>Upcoming courses</h3>

+Here are the Bobby's upcoming course offerings:

+* 8-week Jump School starting February 6, 2023.
+* Job-Hunter Support group starting April 3, 2023.

+See the [Courses](https://becometechnicalwriter.com/courses-2/) page for details.

 {: .note}
-If you sign up for [Job-Hunter Support Group](https://becometechnicalwriter.com/courses-2/), use the code `tom-johnson` to get a discount.
+If you sign up for any course, use the code `tom-johnson` to get a $50 discount.